Steam Tug Lyttelton

 From 1973 to present it operates as a passenger vessel run by dedicated volunteers.

-Throughout the summer season usually from Christmas to April or May, the Society operates a Sunday afternoon harbour cruise to the Lyttelton Heads.
-The vessel departs from No. 2 Wharf at 2.30 and returns to her berth at 4.00pm.
-During the cruise passengers are able to view the workings of a steam ship that is over 100 years old.
+When it was operating, throughout the summer season usually from Christmas to April or May, the Society operated a Sunday afternoon harbour cruise to the Lyttelton Heads.
+The vessel departed from No. 2 Wharf at 2.30 and returned to her berth at 4.00pm.
+During the cruise passengers were able to view the workings of a steam ship that is over 100 years old.
 Along with visiting the bays with historical significance in Lyttelton Harbour.

 Available for functions and private charters.
 Contact through the website for further details.